 401(k) Rollover in St. Louis Hills,MO

 There are several options for handling your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Louis Hills, MO.

 1. Keep your 401(k) with your former employer.

-If you have over $5,000 invested in your 401(k), many St. Louis Hills, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of St. Louis Hills, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in St. Louis Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many people in St. Louis Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds whenever you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital can help you understand if sticking with your old 401(k) is right for you.

 2. Roll over your 401(k) to your new employer.

-If your new employer in St. Louis Hills, MO also offers a 401(k), most employers will let you roll over your 401(k) funds to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+If your new job in St. Louis Hills, MO also offers a 401(k), most employers will allow you to roll over your 401(k) funds to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
+A Rollover IRA is an account opened to move savings from a formeremployer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+This way, you maintain your tax status with the money you have contributed.

 Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+Upon turning 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
 At any time you can take out the money you’ve invested without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can start an IRA account with many banks or any brokerage firm in St. Louis Hills, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can start an IRA account with many banks or any brokerage firm in St. Louis Hills, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital will help you find the best choice for you.

 4. Cash Out.

-This last option is rarely advisable unless you are in desperate need of money now.
+This last option is hardly ever advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your savings going towards taxes and not into your back account.
+This could potentially result in a large amount of your funds going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.